qgis/QGIS-Documentation/docs/training_manual/processing/batch_conversion.rst

 needed by the algorithm, which are not arranged one above the other, as in the normal single--execution dialog, but horizontally in that row.

-Defining the batch process to run is one by filling the table with the corresponding values, and the dialog itself contains several tools to make this task easier.
+Defining the batch process to run is done by filling the table with the corresponding values, and the dialog itself contains several tools to make this task easier.